 Dhanaulti is another beautiful hill station in Uttarakhand situated at an altitude of 2438 m above sea level.
 With its lush green forests and majestic snow-capped mountains, Dhanaulti provides a perfect getaway from the sweltering heat.

-Here one can see the glimpses of snow caped mountains.
+Here one can see glimpses of snow-capped mountains.
 The town itself has some artificial huge mountains.
 It is also home to dense forests which mainly consist of oak and rhododendron trees.
 These forests also produce many herbal and medicinal plants.
-There is one Modi Jhula present in this town which is located over Bhilangna river.
+There is one Modi Jhula present in this town which is located over the Bhilangna river.

 Dhanaulti also has Eco-park which has been made in the year 2007 for the environment.
-This town provides the view of the famous mountain ranges like Nanda Devi, Bandarpoonch and Chaukhamba.
+This town provides a view of the famous mountain ranges like Nanda Devi, Bandarpoonch, and Chaukhamba.

 - Take a stroll in the Surkanda Devi Temple complex – The Surkanda Devi Temple is one of the most popular tourist attractions in Dhanaulti.
 The temple is situated at an altitude of 2,700 meters and is dedicated to Goddess Surkanda.
 The temple complex also houses the Ekadash Rudraksha Temple and the Adi Badri Temple.

 - Trek to the Surkanda Devi peak – The Surkanda Devi peak is a popular trekking destination in Dhanaulti.
 The trek starts from the Surkanda Devi Temple and takes you through the dense forest of pine and deodar.
 The trek is moderate to difficult and takes around 3-4 hours to complete.

 - Visit the Cloud’s End – Cloud’s End is a scenic spot located at the end of the town.
 It offers breathtaking views of the Himalayan Mountains and the Doon Valley.